darktjm/auis/README.md

     text you want to parse.
 This is to fix a bug where all current usages are in text buffers without termination, even though the routines assumed zero termination.

+  - I have made templates' styles inheritable (i.e., using a template which itself uses a template will include styles from both).
+This may enable previously undefined styles in some documents (not likely).
+    I also merged many of the styles with default, and use the default instead of minor tweaks that didn't seem to be meaningful.
+    This includes:

+    - indent in help didn't have a right margin; now it does (from default)
+    - help's chapter is centered, unlike default.
+I kept that.
+    - I removed formattingnote from help (obsolete anyway, and likely just "formatnote" misspelled)
+    - I removed hlp, as help should be sufficient.
+    - be2guide's chapter, section and subsection headings were 2 points larger.
+      I think the sizes as is are big enough.
+    - be2guide's example, programexample and typewriter didn't have TabsCharacters set.
+    - be2guide's programexample has different margins and font size, so I let it override (but added flags from default).

   - This is minor, but my coding rules differ from AndrewCoding.ez in the following ways: